Gas Information – USE PREMIUM UNLEADED

-- watch for cars pulling out quickly from hidden driveways
+- Watch out for cars pulling out quickly from hidden driveways

 - baskets or luggage racks are for lightweight items only – make sure cargo is secure

-- place both hands on the handle bars and both feet on the foot pegs when riding
+- place both hands on the handle bars and both feet on the foot pegs while riding

 - obey all federal and local laws and regulations while riding